jglasspilon/UI-Design-Tools-Sample/README.md

   <h3>Solution</h3>
   <p>
-    Use an MVVM (Model-View-ViewModel) approach with reusable components that define which JSON fields to bind to UGUI elements.
+    Use an MVVM approach with reusable components that define which JSON fields to bind to UGUI elements.
 These binders connect to a parent Data Binder, which supplies JSON data from the graphic class.
 The graphic class interacts only with the parent binder, keeping binding logic abstracted and enabling rapid, code-free modifications once implemented.
   </p>

   <h3>Impact</h3>